enasequence/read_docs/general-guide.rst

 +------------------------+-------------+--------------+-----------+

-Once you are happy with the methods available to you and which metadata objects you will need to submit for your rseearch project, please follow the more detailed guides for these objects.
+Once you are happy with the methods available to you and which metadata objects you will need to submit for your research project, please follow the more detailed guides for these objects.

 .. toctree::